-Student-Led Conferences take place during Semester 2, and are a review of the work that has happened during the school year.
-Students use their mother tongue to lead their families through various activities in the classroom and share their learning portfolio, to demonstrate their personal and academic growth.
+Student-Led Conferences take place in Semester 2, and are a review of the work that has happened during the school year.
+Students may use their mother tongue or English to lead their families through various activities in the classroom and share their learning portfolio as appropriate, to demonstrate their personal and academic growth.
 Student-Led Conferences conclude with a family reflection.